pulanski/skylark/docs/src/devtools/rudolph.md

 - **Embedded Reindeer executable**: Rudolph embeds Reindeer's executable, eliminating the need to download Reindeer separately.
 - **Build correctness**: Rudolph ensures the correctness of builds by running a Buck2 build when a cached buckification of the dependency graph is not found.
 This means incurring the extra build cost for the new dependencies up front, and then never needing it again until the next change, taking advantage of incremental builds.

-## Main Loop Functionality
+## Core Algorithm

-Rudolph's main loop consists of the following steps:
+Rudolph's core algorithm is as follows:

 1. **Check cache**: Rudolph checks if a cached version of the third-party dependencies is available and up-to-date.
 If a cached version is found, Rudolph returns early to avoid unnecessary work.